Avocarrot/openrtb/README.md

 ```

 A validation is performed on the Bid Response object after it has been built, according to the official OpenRTB 2.3 specs.
 The results of the validation are stored in a meta field in the form of an array that contains the specific validation error that occured.
-E.g if the id is missing from the bid response:
+Also the status of the bid response is updated automatically.
+(In this case it will be 3 that corresponds to invalid json) E.g if the id is missing from the bid response:
 ```javascript
 	[{
 	    dataPath: '.id',